ismaoc/ismaoc/README.md

 I'm a Front-End Developer with over **10 years of experience** building web interfaces, mostly with the Vue ecosystem.
 I've always been into UI and UX, and I enjoy creating smooth user experiences.

-I’m currently exploring technologies like **Supabase** and modern **Node runtimes** in personal projects to keep learning.

 ## 🔧 Stack

 - JavaScript / TypeScript
-- Vue 2 & 3, Nuxt, Vite, Pinia, UnoCSS, Tailwind CSS
+- Vue 2 & 3, Nuxt, Vite, Pinia, UnoCSS, Tailwind CSS and different component's libraries.
 - Supabase
 - Node.js